codeaholic-shub/ALGO-ADDICT/.github/issue_template.md

 ---
 Topic: Programming Topics
-About: Suggest an naive solution and optimal solutions to your code
+About: Suggest the naive solution and optimal solution to your code with Time Complexity
 Name: YourName
 Label: Feature Request
 Assignee: ''